Investigating the role of nuclear parameters in Neutron Star oscillations: a model comparison: Results

 From both the correlation matrices, we observe that the nuclear parameters $J_{sym}$ and $L_{sym}$ are strongly correlated (0.7 after passing both filters).
 The parameter $n_{sat}$ shows a weak correlation with $J_{sym}$ in both matrices.
 The anti-correlation between $n_{sat}$ and $m^*_D/m$ is moderate after applying both filters (-0.36), whereas it shows no correlation when it passes only the $\chi$EFT filter.
 The parameters $n_{sat}$ and $L_{sym}$ have moderate correlations with $1.4M_{\odot}$ NS observables ($R_{1.4M_\odot}$, $\Lambda_{1.4M_\odot}$, $f_{1.4M_\odot}$).
 But they have a very weak correlation for $2M_{\odot}$ NS observables ($R_{2.0M_\odot}$, $\Lambda_{2.0M_\odot}$, $f_{2.0M_\odot}$).
 All the NS observables are strongly correlated with each other, which is expected from the equation (\ref{eq:lamda_eq}).
 The nuclear parameter $m^*_D/m$ is strongly correlated with NS observables ($R$, $\Lambda$, and $f-$mode frequency).
 This correlation further increases with increasing NS masses.
 Therefore, in the RMF model, the Dirac effective nuclear mass ($m^*_D/m$) plays a crucial role in determining the NS observables like mass, radius, and dimensionless tidal deformability.
 These results are consistent with our previous works~\cite{Ghosh2022a,Pradhan2021,Pradhan2022}.
+While NS observables are controlled by the EoS above saturation primarily via the effective mass in the RMF model, in other nuclear models (e.g. in the meta-model) they may be controlled via higher-order parameters.
+To improve comparability, we calculate the higher-order parameters ($Q_{sat}, Z_{sat}, K_{sym}, Q_{sym}, Z_{sym}$) by taking the higher-order derivatives of the energy per baryon with respect to baryon density for each set of posteriors (following~\cite{Chen_2014}) and include them in the correlation matrices in Figures~\ref{fig:RMF_xEFT_corr} and \ref{fig: RMF_xEFT_Astro_corr}.
+Note that, these higher-order parameters are not varied independently; rather, they are calculated from the lower-order nuclear parameters ($n_{sat},E_{sat},K_{sat},J_{sym},L_{sym},m^*_D/m$) varied within their allowed uncertainties as given in Table~\ref{tab:RMF_priors}.
+For the calculated higher-order parameters ($Q_{sat},Z_{sat},K_{sym},Q_{sym},Z_{sym}$), correlations are observed with the lower-order nuclear parameters ($K_{sat},J_{sym},L_{sym}$) as well as among themselves.
+One finds that $Q_{sat}, Z_{sat}$, and $K_{sym}$ exhibit strong correlations with the Dirac effective mass as well as with NS observables on application of the $\chi$EFT filter, which are weakened on application of the Astro filter.
+There is a moderate correlation between $Z_{sym}$ and NS observables, while the $Q_{sym}$ always displays a weak correlation. \\